-Capital Assets and Depreciation: Capital assets are stated on the basis of historical cost, or if contributed, at fair market value as of the date received.
+Capital Assets and Depreciation: Capital assets are stated on the basis of historical cost, or if contributed, at their acquisition value on the date contributed.
 Depreciation is computed by allocating the cost of capital assets over the estimated useful lives of the assets using the straight-line method.
 A capital asset is defined as an item with a useful life in excess of one year and an individual cost of more than \$5,000 for land, furniture, fixtures, equipment and vehicles and \$10,000 for all other assets.
 When capital assets are disposed, the cost and related accumulated depreciation are removed from the accounts with gains or losses on disposition being reflected in operations.
 The estimated useful lives are as follows:

-Utility plant5 to 100 yearsLand improvements15 to 100 yearsBuildings, structures and improvements5 to 60 yearsFurniture, fixtures, equipment and vehicles3 to 60 years
+Utility plant 5 to 100 years Land improvements 15 to 100 years Buildings, structures and improvements 5 to 60 years Furniture, fixtures, equipment and vehicles 3 to 60 years

-NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2016
+NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2018